Updated 16 November 2020

 As people enter mandatory self-isolation and quarantine, we’re providing some extra help to those who don’t have the support of an income or a network of family and friends.

-Daily wellbeing calls, providing psychological first aid, information and services to vulnerable people across the country in quarantine and self-isolation.
+More than 204,291 wellbeing calls providing psychological first aid, information and services to over 67,648 people across the country in quarantine and self-isolation.

 - 27,986 wellbeing calls to 816 South Australians in quarantine and voluntary self-isolation